What is nociplastic pain?

 If we work together, we will start from whatever language makes sense to you, while at the same time engaging in an exploration of whether this language elicits an experience of safety, validation, and possibilities for healing, and whether it enables expanding and deepening your understanding of the many threads at play in your lived experience.
 And if you feel like you’d like to explore new language that will evoke the felt sense and healing you want to cultivate and grow, we’ll do that.
 Let’s make sense of your experience, and the best language to support your healing, together.

-If you’d like to learn more about whether there is a nociplastic element to your pain or symptoms, read the next entry.
-And if you’re ready to be supported on your path to healing, let’s work together.
+If you’d like to learn more about whether there is a nociplastic element to your pain or symptoms, read the next entry, or check out this questionnaire.